intrinio/csharp-sdk/docs/MunicipalityApi.md

       var municipalityApi = new MunicipalityApi();
-      var hasFinancials = true;  // bool? | Return municipalities with financials (optional) var governmentName = governmentName_example;  // string | Return municipalities with a government name matching the given query (optional) var governmentType = governmentType_example;  // string | Return municipalities with the given government type (optional) var areaName = areaName_example;  // string | Return municipalities with an area name matching the given query (optional) var areaType = areaType_example;  // string | Return municipalities with the given area type (optional) var city = city_example;  // string | Return municipalities in the given city (optional) var state = state_example;  // string | Return municipalities in the given state (optional) var zipcode = 8.14;  // decimal? | Return municipalities in the given zipcode (optional) var populationGreaterThan = 8.14;  // decimal? | Return municipalities with a population greater than the given number (optional) var populationLessThan = 8.14;  // decimal? | Return municipalities with a population less than the given number (optional) var enrollmentGreaterThan = 8.14;  // decimal? | Return municipalities with an enrollment greater than the given number (optional) var enrollmentLessThan = 8.14;  // decimal? | Return municipalities with an enrollment less than the given number (optional) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)
+      var hasFinancials = true;  // bool? | Return municipalities with financials (optional) var governmentName = "";  // string | Return municipalities with a government name matching the given query (optional) var governmentType = "";  // string | Return municipalities with the given government type (optional) var areaName = "";  // string | Return municipalities with an area name matching the given query (optional) var areaType = "";  // string | Return municipalities with the given area type (optional) var city = "";  // string | Return municipalities in the given city (optional) var state = "";  // string | Return municipalities in the given state (optional) var zipcode = "";  // decimal? | Return municipalities in the given zipcode (optional) var populationGreaterThan = "";  // decimal? | Return municipalities with a population greater than the given number (optional) var populationLessThan = "";  // decimal? | Return municipalities with a population less than the given number (optional) var enrollmentGreaterThan = "";  // decimal? | Return municipalities with an enrollment greater than the given number (optional) var enrollmentLessThan = "";  // decimal? | Return municipalities with an enrollment less than the given number (optional) var nextPage = "";  // string | Gets the next page of data from a previous API call (optional)

       try